MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: What happens if I delete an Office 365 connected Yammer group?**

 A: As with all Office 365 groups, all the content associated with the group is deleted.
 This includes the document library, OneNote notebook and Planner plans.
 See this article about [Delete a group](https://support.office.com/article/ca7f5a9e-ae4f-4cbe-a4bc-89c469d1726f) for details.

+The Office 365 resources are soft-deleted, and can be restored by your administrator for up to 30 days.
+For Yammer conversations in the group, if you have set your data retention settings to **Hard delete**, Yammer conversations can't be restored.

  **Q: Can I have a group with dynamic membership in Yammer**

 A: Yes.
 Any Office 365 connected Yammer group can be converted to dynamic membership.
-See [this article](create-a-dynamic-group.md) for requirements and limitations.
+See [Create a dynamic group](create-a-dynamic-group.md) for requirements and limitations.

  **Q:** **In a new group, I see there are Yammer Files and a SharePoint Online Doc Library, are these the same thing?**